This guide has been updated for the Shadowlands.

 - What could you have done to force the enemy team into a specific action?

 If you really want to get into analyzing your matches, it’s best to record a day’s worth of games and then rewatch with a friend or two to see what could be done differently.
 Streaming and recording programs such as OBS and Nvidia ShadowPlay will allow you to do so, and rewatching how you play can help catch mistakes and opportunities that pop up in the middle of a game.

-You might have noticed that a few of these are similar.
+You might have noticed that a few of these points are similar.
 This is in regards to overlapping defensives and crowd controls.
 If you’re playing in a voice chat, it’s a good idea to call out when important abilities, such as interrupts, crowd control abilities, defensive and offensive cooldowns are ready or are coming off cooldown.
 You’ll also want to make sure your opponents’ trinkets are on cooldown before going for a kill, especially if you need an extended amount of time to set up for a kill.
 Having a shotcaller that can manage all of this is extremely valuable regardless of rating.
 If you’re pugging, you can still say stuff like ‘I’ll use Entangling Roots + Solar Beam on the healer after you Hex them.”
 Having an order for cc helps to regularly set back the enemy team and clears up communication for other info.

 6. Arena Addons/Macros